jianli0/CS5700/project4/readme.txt

 ## HighLevel Approach ##
 ########################

 Our solution is to divide the problem into three layers (Application/TCP/IP) as in the ISO model.
-There are not strictly three layers in our project, but we follows the idea solving problem layer by layer.
+There are not strictly three layers in our project, but we follow the idea solving problem layer by layer.

-The application layer takes input of user, makes the request and calls sending process, as shown in figure below.A connection was built following three way handshake before the sending process.
+The application layer takes input of user, makes the request and calls sending process, as shown in figure below.
+A connection was built following three way handshake before the sending process.
 After packed by TCP and IP layer, the final IP_datagram is generated, and the final IP_datagram is sent to the corresponding remote_host.

-We keep monitoring all the packets received, if the source of it is the corresponding remote_host, we unpack the IP_Datagram layer by layer, as shown in figure below. advertised window;
+We keep monitoring all the packets received, we unpack the IP_Datagram and check the validity of it layer by layer, as shown in figure below.
+And we keep memory of each data and sort them according to tcp_seq number.

 Send:
 =========